-This chapter discusses general optimization techniques that can improve the performance of applications running on the Intel Pentium 4, Intel Xeon and Pentium M processors.
-These techniques take advantage of the features of the generation of IA-32 processor family described in Chapter 1.
+This chapter discusses general optimization techniques that can improve the performance of applications running on the Intel Pentium 4, Intel Xeon, Pentium M processors, as well as on dual-core processors.
+These techniques take advantage of the microarchitectural features of the generation of IA-32 processor family described in Chapter 1.
+Optimization guidelines for 64-bit mode applications are discussed in Chapter 8.
+Additional optimization guidelines applicable to dual-core processors and Hyper-Threading Technology are discussed in Chapter 7.